25 July 2020

 Determined to save the love of her life, Mariah starts down the path destiny has laid out for her.
 But will it be enough to rescue Miguel, her people, and herself?

-Amaranth Dawn is the first book of the Zyanya Cycle.
+Amaranth Dawn is the first book of the Daughter of Zyanya series.
 Available now on Amazon.

 8 April 2020